Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Plug-ins
 ###################

 VVAS is based on the GStreamer framework.
 This section describes the VVAS GStreamer plug-ins, their input, outputs, and control parameters.
 The plug-ins source code is available in the ``vvas-gst-plugins`` folder of the VVAS source tree.
 The two types of VVAS GStreamer plug-ins are custom plug-ins and infrastructure plug-ins.
 Infrastructure plug-ins are developed to enable developers to integrate their kernel into GStreamer based applications without having understanding about GStreamer framework.
 Infrastructure plug-ins encapsulates most of the basic GStreamer plug-in requirements/features, like memory management, kernel configuration, caps negotiation etc. Same Infrastructure plug-ins can be used for integrating different kernels to realize different functionalities.
-Custom plug-ins implements a specific functionality, like encode, decode, overlay etc. that can't be implemented using Infrastructure plug-ins in an optimized way.
+Custom plug-ins implement a specific functionality, like encode, decode, overlay etc. that can't be implemented using Infrastructure plug-ins in an optimized way.

 This section covers the plug-in that are common for Edge (Embedded) as well as cloud (PCI basede) solutions.
 There are few plug-ins that are specific to Edge/Embedded platforms and are covered in :doc:`Plugins for Embedded platforms <../Embedded/embedded-plugins>`.
 Similarly there are few plug-ins that are specific to Cloud/Data Center platforms and these are covered in :doc:`Plugins for Data Center Platform <../DC/DC_plugins>`.
 The following table lists the VVAS GStreamer plug-ins.